Applicants

 The Competencies

-Geoscience Licensee or Limited Licence applicants are asked to provide Workplace Examples demonstrating competence within their scope of geoscience practice.
+Professional Licensee applicants in BC are asked to provide competency examples within their authorized area of reserved practice.

 Applicants will be asked to assess their level of competency for each competency provided on a six point rating scale (0-5).